Keynote Video Production That Converts

 How many pieces of content can I get from one keynote?

 Realistically, one 45-minute keynote yields the full video, twenty to forty short clips, a dozen quote cards, sales-enablement snippets, a press B-roll package, and localized versions in your target languages.
-Treating the keynote as a content engine rather than a single video is the entire point, and AI-assisted editing makes generating that volume dramatically faster than manual editing.
+Treating the keynote as a content engine rather than a single video is the entire point, and AI-assisted editing makes generating that volume dramatically faster than manual timeline scrubbing.

 What is an executive avatar keynote, and is it authentic?

 An executive avatar keynote uses a trained AI model of your executive, built from a proper capture session, to generate keynote-quality footage without re-booking their time for every variation.
 Its main use is scale and localization: producing the keynote in multiple languages with accurate lip-sync, or creating regional cuts.
 Used with disclosure and executive sign-off, it is a legitimate localization tool.
-Full synthetic keynotes read as synthetic, so most productions use avatars for augmentation and localization rather than as a wholesale replacement for real footage.
+Full synthetic keynotes still read as synthetic, so most productions use avatars for augmentation and localization rather than as a wholesale replacement for real footage.

 Produce a Keynote That Keeps Working